 You can increase the line as needed

-Factoring invoices is an excellent option for companies that are pursuing an aggressive growth stage, as it can scale with your business.
+Factoring invoices is an excellent option for companies that are pursuing aggressive growth, as it can scale with your business.
 As long as your clients have good credit, you can increase the number of factors your business maintains.

 It can be a long- or short-term solution

 Most factoring companies will work with you to create a plan as brief as six months to help fund your business.
-If your business enters a period of rapid, unexpected growth or runs into some financial trouble, factoring invoices can strengthen your cash flow.
-Alternatively, you can work with a factoring company for several years to grow gradually yet consistently.
+If your business enters a period of rapid, unexpected growth or runs into financial trouble, factoring invoices can strengthen your cash flow.
+Alternatively, you can work with a factor for several years to grow gradually yet consistently.

 Your invoices are your collateral